 The Hindu festival of Devutthana Ekadashi is celebrated with reverence to Hindu God Vishnu.
 The festival is also called “Prabodhini Ekadashi” and ““Dev Uthani Ekadashi”.

 Prabodhini Ekadashi is mainly celebrated in India in the states of Uttar Pradesh, Rajasthan, Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand and Maharashtra and in some southern states.
+Consult our expert astrologers online to learn more about Pooja methodologies and rituals.

 Following the Hindu calendar, the festival of Devutthana Ekadashi or Prabodhini Ekadashi is celebrated in the month of Kartik, on the 11th lunar day (Ekadashi) during the period of Shukla Paksha.
 Shukla Paksha is the first fortnight between New Moon Day and Full Moon Day.

 According to the Gregorian calendar, the festivals falls in the months of October and November.
+Devutthana Ekadashi 2020 will be celebrated on 25th November.

 ‘Dev Uthani’ means to wake up the Dev or God, and Ekadashi translates to the 11th day.
 And so, Dev Uthani Ekadashi denotes the 11th lunar day on which the rituals are performed to wake up Lord Vishnu.